“Therefore put to death your members which are on the earth: fornication, uncleanness, passion, evil desire, and

 The tenth commandment reads: “You shall not covet your neighbor’s wife” (Ex.
 20:17).
 Think of the kind of houses Israelites lived in during their wandering.
 They lived in tents!
 They were not even shanties.
 Some were able to build better tents than their neighbors.
-Some had tents that would leak, and they would covet their neighbor’s tent.
-Covetousness also includes his car, snow thrower, television, or electric fork!
+Others had tents that would leak, and they would covet their neighbor’s tent.
+Covetousness also includes his car, snow thrower, or television.

 Covetousness places undue emphasis on the things of life.
 These people develop a lust pattern.
 They center their lives around approbation lust, money, success, social life, friends, health, sex, status symbols — anything but God.

-Covetousness is erecting something other than God in his place.
+Covetousness is erecting something other than God in first place.

 We often view “covetousness” as a less severe sin than the previous four.
 In this verse, it lives in an awful company.

 God lists the first four sins without comment but provides “covetousness” with a short commentary following it — “which is idolatry.”
 The essence of covetousness is idolatry.
 We substitute something other than God in his place and worship it.